akrish4/Salary_Predictor_deployed_flask/README.md

 # Deploy-ML-model-using-Flask
+## In this case I have made a salary predictor model and deployed using flask
 This is a simple project to elaborate how to deploy a Machine Learning model using Flask API

 ### Prerequisites